TrasheRacer/copscrypt/README.md

 Free Open Source Sousveillance

-> Even when only X% of snakes are deadly, you still carry antivenom
+> In a jungle where only X% of snakes are deadly you should still carry the antidote

 ### Quickstart